jLantxa/mapache/doc/manual.md

 in any subdirectory.
 Use a leading `/` (e.g. `find /file.txt`) to restrict the search to the root directory of each snapshot.

-Supports `--json` for machine-readable output and exits with meaningful exit
+Supports `--json` for machine-readable output.
+Exits with a non-zero code on error.
-codes: `10` on repo open failure, `20` on command failure.

 ---